moubi/blog/content/blog/react-touch-desktop-code-split/index.md

 }
 ```

-works well most of the time.
-Same component with different appearance based on browser's width.
-There is no problem with such an approach and very often it will be enough.
+works well for you most of the time.
+Same component, but with different appearance based on browser's width.
+There is no problem with this approach and very often it is enough.
 Now one may argue that `max-width: 768px` is sufficient to properly tell if user is on a mobile device.
 Probably not.
 May be something like that is more accurate:

 ```css
 @media (pointer: coarse) and (hover: none) {
   ...
 }
 ```
 You can read more about [interaction media features and their potential](https://css-tricks.com/interaction-media-features-and-their-potential-for-incorrect-assumptions/) to determine device capabilities.
-It is something to consider when deciding on the criteria to serve the mobile version.
+It is something to consider when deciding on the criteria for serving mobile app version.
 ___

 Challenges arise when your company starts getting more serious about mobile users ("mobile first").
 This could happen due to a separate strong design/UX and product teams being formed. **In this reality your desktop and mobile web apps may end up drastically different.
 Business logic, pages, interactions and overall appearance are now unalike.
 Two independent versions of the same software.**